microsoft/ALAppExtensions/Modules/System/GeoLocation/README.md

-Contains functionality that enables getting the location of a client device.
+Contains functionality that enables getting the geographical location of a client device.
 # Public Objects
-## Location (Page 50105)
+## GeoLocation (Page 50100)

- Provides an interface for accessing the location on the client device.
+ Provides an interface for accessing the geographical location on the client device.

 ### IsAvailable (Method) <a name="IsAvailable"></a>

- Checks whether location information is available on the client device.
+ Checks whether geographical location information is available on the client device.

 #### Syntax